-What’s more, international CPAs are quite common, and international CPA candidates can choose from many CPA Exam locations all over the world.
+Moreover, international CPAs are quite common, and international CPA candidates can choose from many CPA Exam locations worldwide.
 On the other hand, most EAs reside in the U.S., and the designation does not have a huge international appeal.

-Like the EA, the CPA offers accountants a host of desireable benefits, including the increased earning potential, more career opportunities, lasting job security, and elevated industry respect.
+Like the EA, the CPA offers accountants many desirable benefits, including increased earning potential, more career opportunities, lasting job security, and elevated industry respect.

-CPAs are some of the highest-paid accountants, and they can serve a company in multiple capacities.
-They are also on the path to holding the title of Vice President, CFO, Tax Manager, Finance Director, Corporate Controller, Cost Accountant Manager, and that of many other significant roles within a company.
+CPAs are some of the highest-paid accountants and can serve a company in multiple capacities.
+They are also on the path to holding the title of Vice President, CFO, Tax Manager, Finance Director, Corporate Controller, Cost Accountant Manager, and many other significant roles within a company.

 CPAs are in demand as the accounting industry hustles to keep up with the pace of the ever-changing modern world.
 And, because people and companies will always need help managing their finances, CPAs can also feel very secure in their career path.

 Finally, CPAs are well-known across America and around the world.
-As mentioned, the CPA is the gold standard of accounting certifications, so it gives accountants a bit of an edge over the EA, which is not as popular.
+As mentioned, the CPA is the gold standard of accounting certifications, giving accountants a bit of an edge over the EA, which is not as popular.

-While the enrolled agent designation requires candidates to meet a minimal number of requirements, the CPA certification asks much more of its candidates.
+While the enrolled agent designation requires candidates to meet a minimum number of requirements, the CPA certification asks much more of its candidates.

 As mentioned, the state boards of accountancy award the CPA license to candidates, and each state board has its own distinct set of CPA requirements.
 However, in general, the state boards expect candidates to do the following:

-Additionally, most state boards also impose an ethics requirement upon candidates, which involves passing an ethics exam.
-And candidates must also meet annual CPE requirements in order to maintain the CPA license.
+Additionally, most state boards also impose an ethics requirement upon candidates, including passing an ethics exam.
+And candidates must also meet annual CPE requirements to maintain the CPA license.